swiftlang/llvm-project/clang/docs/ConstantInterpreter.rst

 * **Arrays of primitives**

   An array of primitives contains a pointer to an ``InitMap`` storage as its first field: the initialisation map is a bit map indicating all elements of the array which were initialised.
-If the pointer is null, no elements were initialised, while a value of ``(InitMap)-1`` indicates that the object was fully initialised. when all fields are initialised, the map is deallocated and replaced with that token.
+If the pointer is null, no elements were initialised, while a value of ``(InitMap*)-1`` indicates that the object was fully initialised. when all fields are initialised, the map is deallocated and replaced with that token.

   Array elements are stored sequentially, without padding, after the pointer to the map.

 * **Arrays of composites and records**

-  Each element in an array of composites is preceded by an ``InlineDescriptor``.
+  Each element in an array of composites is preceded by an ``InlineDescriptor`` which stores the attributes specific to the field and not the whole allocation site.
 Descriptors and elements are stored sequentially in the block.
 Records are laid out identically to arrays of composites: each field and base class is preceded by an inline descriptor.
 The ``InlineDescriptor`` has the following field:

  * **Offset**: byte offset into the array or record, used to step back to the parent array or record.
  * **IsConst**: flag indicating if the field is const-qualified.